 Elevation: 11,598 ft

-Climbing information for this peak is found on pages 308 to 309.
+Climbing and access information for this peak is on Pages 308-309 of the book.
 The book only lists one route.
-This page contains additional route information for the Baugher route and a traverse from Diamond Peak by Wes Collins.
-Additionally, Derek Percoski and Daniel Todd climbed the peak’s south ridge on September 4, 2019.
+This page has additional route information for the Baugher route and a traverse from Diamond Peak by Wes Collins.
+Additionally, Derek Percoski and Daniel Todd climbed the peak’s South Ridge on September 4, 2019.
 Derek’s route report is set out below.
 Updated September 2019

-Although the Riddler is only a few feet shorter than towering Bell Mountain it is overshadowed by massive Diamond Peak and seems a lesser mountain to those who have not climbed it.
-Nevertheless, the Riddler is a spectacular peak and one of the most difficult Idaho peaks to summit.
-As a result only a few people have climbed this hidden gem.
+Although The Riddler is only a few feet shorter than towering Bell Mountain, it is overshadowed by massive Diamond Peak and seems a lesser mountain to those who have not climbed it.
+Nevertheless, The Riddler is a spectacular peak and is one of the most difficult Idaho peaks to summit.
+As a result, only a few people have climbed this hidden gem.

-Rick Baugher made the first ascent in 1990, pioneering a route up the south face.
-In 2002, Wes Collins made the first ascent of north ridge by traversing over from Diamond Peak.
-Climbing the peak via the south face involves a 16 mile round trip which gains over 4,700 feet.
-Chuck & David Ferguson summited, via SE Face route, Oct 1996.
+Rick Baugher made the first ascent in 1990, pioneering a route up the South Face.
+In 2002, Wes Collins made the first ascent of North Ridge by traversing over from Diamond Peak.
+Climbing the peak via the South Face requires a 16-mile round trip which gains over 4,700 feet of elevation.
+Chuck and David Ferguson summitted via the Southeast Face Route in October 1996.
 Rick Baugher believes this was the second ascent.

-On this page you will find route photos from my climb and a trip report from a climb by Judi Steciak and Carl Hamke.
-Also, use the link below to view John Platt’s and Larry Prescott’s well documented trip reports.
+On this page, you will find route photos from my climb and a trip report from a climb by Judi Steciak and Carl Hamke.
+Also, use the link below to view the well-documented trip reports from John Platt and Larry Prescott.
 The register was gone when I climbed the peak in 2015.
 Fortunately, Judi and Carl’s report (below) documents what was in the register when they climbed the peak.
+USGS Diamond Peak

-Judi Steciak provided the following information and photos which include three route photos and help flesh out this interesting peak’s history.
+Judi Steciak provided the following information and photos which include 3 route photos and help flesh out this interesting peak’s history.

-We followed Rick Baugher’s route on the Riddler; attached is a picture taken from Big Boy.
+We followed Rick Baugher’s route on The Riddler.
+Attached is a picture taken from Big Boy Peak.
 This picture looks like it is taken from the same place as the one in your book.
-We happened to do the climb in early July after a big snow year and we were pleasantly surprised to be able to thread a snow climb from low on the mountain (around 10,080 ft) all the way past the crux, where we left our ice axes and crampons, followed by a short Class 3 move to a short Class 2 ridge walk to the summit.
+We happened to do the climb in early July after a big snow year and we were pleasantly surprised to be able to thread a snow climb from low on the mountain (around 10,080 feet) all the way past the crux, where we left our ice axes and crampons, followed by a short Class 3 move to a short Class 2 ridge walk to the summit.
 When the route is free of snow, the Class 4 crux is probably near the top of the final couloir where the snow was the steepest.
 We never used the rope that we hauled all the way up there.
 We felt guilty because we did not suffer more.